swaptacular/swpt_accounts/protocol.rst

    A string which (along with ``debtor_id``) identifies the other party in the transfer.
 When ``committed_amount`` is positive, this is the sender; when ``committed_amount`` is negative, this is the recipient.
-Different implementations may use different formats for the identifier.
+Different server implementations may use different formats for the identifier.

 transfer_message : string
    This MUST be the value of the ``transfer_message`` field in the